10 easy ways to save water

 8. Hot water systems

 Is your water coming out the tap scalding hot?
 Make sure your hot water system thermostat isn’t set too high.
-That way you won’t need to add cold water to make it lukewarm.

 On the other hand, if water is coming out stone cold, insulate your hot water pipes.
 This avoids wasting water while waiting for the hot to flow through.
 Plus, it’ll save energy.
 Double the savings.